A stable version of Harbourne's Conjecture and the containment problem for space monomial curves: Introduction

 \end{theoremx}

-This result follows once we establish sufficient conditions for $I^{(n)} \subseteq I^m$ to hold for each $n > m$ whenever $I$ is generated by the maximal minors of a $2 \times 3$ matrix.
+This result will follow once we establish sufficient conditions for $I^{(n)} \subseteq I^m$ to hold for each $n > m$ whenever $I$ is generated by the maximal minors of a $2 \times 3$ matrix.
 This is done in Section \ref{section dim 3 matrix conditions}, following Alexandra Seceleanu's methods \cite{Seceleanu} closely.

 More generally, Conjecture \ref{Harbourne's Conjecture} does hold whenever the ideal $I$ has nice properties: if $I$ is the defining ideal of a general set of points in $\mathbb{P}^2$ \cite{BoH} or $\mathbb{P}^3$ \cite{Dumnicki2015}, or if $R$ is of prime characteristic $p$ (respectively, essentially of finite type over a field of characteristic $0$) and $R/I$ is F-pure (respectively, of dense F-pure type) \cite{GrifoHuneke}.
 Moreover, there are no counterexamples to $I^{(hn-h+1)} \subseteq I^n$ for $n \gg 0$.
-One might then ask if requiring that $I^{(hk-h+1)} \subseteq I^k$ holds for some $k$ is enough to guarantee that $I^{(hn-h+1)} \subseteq I^n$ for $n \gg 0$.
+One might then ask if requiring that $I^{(hk-h+1)} \subseteq I^k$ holds for \emph{some} $k$ is enough to guarantee that $I^{(hn-h+1)} \subseteq I^n$ for $n \gg 0$.

 \begin{theoremx}[see Theorem \ref{thm stable}] Let $R$ be a regular ring containing a field, and let $I$ be a radical ideal in $R$ with big height $h$.
 If

 for some $m \geqslant 2$, then